Enjoy a Bergische coffee table

 There is a reason for that

 There is a good reason for this, as the owner of the café tells us a few minutes later: "Many guests have contributed something to this café and keep bringing things that they no longer need at home."
-This has to do with the history of the origins of the Cafes, because actually it wasn't planned that way.
-The owner lived in Portugal for many years, but then returned to his hometown in North Rhine-Westphalia.
-"I like to drink coffee," he says.
-“When I came here, there was no café in town.
-The only hotel was closed and I had to drive a long way to get coffee and cake.”
-Without further ado, he asked the owners of the empty house if he could use the ground floor.
+This has to do with the history of the café's origins, because it was not actually planned that way.
+The owner lived in Portugal for many years, but then returned to his home town in North Rhine-Westphalia.
+"I like drinking coffee," he says.
+"When I came here, there was no café in town.
+The only hotel had closed and I had to drive a long way to get coffee and cake."
+He promptly asked the owners of the empty house if he could use the ground floor.

 “I got an old table and a couple of chairs from the neighbor and sat down at the table with the door open at 15.00 p.m. every day with home-made coffee and a piece of cake that I got from the bakery.
 The people who knew me from before came in to say hello.
 Word got around that I had coffee, so I soon got more tables from the neighbors and asked my visitors to contribute.
 That's how it started,” he laughs.